Hawmex/aut_pp_project/README.md

 ### Error Analysis and Tracking Signal

 This section's results can be found at `./phase_1/output.xlsx`.
-However, we can have a glimpse at the tracking signals here.
+However, we can have a glimpse at the tracking signals:

 <div>
 <table border="1" class="dataframe">